LukasWoodtli/SevenConcurrencyModelsInSevenWeeks/Notes.rst

 =================
 From [BUT2014]_ Chapter 2

-1. Race condition: A race condition [...] is the behavior of a [...] software system where the output is dependent on the sequence or timing of other uncontrollable events.
-It becomes a bug when events do not happen in the order the programmer intended.
+1. Race condition: " A race condition [...] is the behavior of a [...] software system where the output is dependent on the sequence or timing of other uncontrollable events.
+It becomes a bug when events do not happen in the order the programmer intended."
 (From [Wiki2015R]_)
-2. Memory Visibility: The [..] memory model defines when changes to memory made by one thread become visible to another thread.
+2. Memory Visibility: " The [..] memory model defines when changes to memory made by one thread become visible to another thread."
-3. Deadlocks (& Livelocks): Deadlock is a danger whenever a thread tries to hold more than one lock.
+3. Deadlocks (& Livelocks): "Deadlock is a danger whenever a thread tries to hold more than one lock.
-   Happily, there is a simple rule that guarantees you will never deadlock - always acquire locks in a fixed, global order.
+   Happily, there is a simple rule that guarantees you will never deadlock - always acquire locks in a fixed, global order."

 Grobal Ordering Rule
 --------------------
-To avoid deadlock always acquire locks in a fixed, global order.
+"To avoid deadlock always acquire locks in a fixed, global order."
 This completely avoids any deadlocks.
 But it's practically impossible to achive in any complex software.

 Calling Alien Methods
 ---------------------
-[If we hold a lock an we call an alien method] that method could do anything, including acquiring another lock.
-If it does, then we've acquired two locks without knowing whether we've done so inthe right order.
+"[If we hold a lock an we call an alien method] that method could do anything, including acquiring another lock.
+If it does, then we've acquired two locks without knowing whether we've done so inthe right order."

-*The only solution is to avoid calling alien methods while holding a lock.*
+*"The only solution is to avoid calling alien methods while holding a lock."*

 Wrap Up
 -------
-[...] three primary perils of threads and locks - race conditions, deadlock and memory visibility [...] rules that help us avoiding them:
+"[...] three primary perils of threads and locks - race conditions, deadlock and memory visibility [...] rules that help us avoiding them:

 * Synchronize all access to shared variables.
 * Both the writing and the reading threads need to use synchronization.
 * Acquire multiple locks in a fixed, global order.
 * Don't call alien methods while holding a lock.
-* Hold locks for the shortest possible amount of time.
+* Hold locks for the shortest possible amount of time."

 *Double-Checked Locking is an anti-pattern!* [DLC]_